kartamyshev/no-jquery/README.md

 # no-jquery

-### Here is some links to think about necessity including jquery in your project
+### Here are some links to think of necessity including jquery in your project

 [http://vanilla-js.com/](http://vanilla-js.com)